TheBrightSparkDev/Dan-says/README.md

 ### Validator Testing

-- HTML
+# HTML
+ ## index.html
   - No errors were returned when using the official [W3C validator](https://validator.w3.org/nu/?doc=https%3A%2F%2Fthebrightsparkdev.github.io%2FDan-says%2F#textarea)
+ ## suggestions.html
+  - No errors were returned when using the official [W3C validator](https://validator.w3.org/nu/?doc=https%3A%2F%2Fthebrightsparkdev.github.io%2FDan-says%2F#textarea)
-- CSS
+# CSS
+ ## style.css
   - No errors were found when using the official [(Jigsaw) validator](https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Fthebrightsparkdev.github.io%2FDan-says%2F&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=en)
-- JS
+# JS
+ ## gameLogic.js
- - No errors were found but there are 37 warnings mainly talking about es6 syntax and Jquery syntax[JShint validator](https://jshint.com/)
+ - No errors were found but there are 37 warnings mainly talking about es6 syntax <--(later discovered this is due to me not adding a comment before posting my code) and Jquery syntax[JShint validator](https://jshint.com/)
+ ## sendEmail.js
+ - no errors were found other than those relating to references to Jquery script

 ### Unfixed Bugs